Enalean/tuleap-documentation-en/languages/en/user-guide/document.rst

 -------------
 The major difference between both user interface, is that the new document manager now support the drag and drop:

-If you drop a document in current folder, it will add it under the folder
+If you drop a document in the current folder, it will add it under the folder

 .. figure:: ../images/screenshots/document/current_folder.png
    :align: center